-The OPEN LOOK $^{\otimes}$ and Sun $^{\text{TM}}$ Graphical User Interfaces were developed by Sun Microsystems, Inc. for its users and licensees.
+The OPEN LOOK and Sun[TM] Graphical User Interface was developed by Sun Microsystems, Inc. for its users and licensees.
 Sun acknowledges the pioneering efforts of Xerox in researching and developing the concept of visual or graphical user interfaces for the computer industry.
 Sun holds a non-exclusive license from Xerox to the Xerox Graphical User Interface, which license also covers Sun's licensees who implement OPEN LOOK GUIs and otherwise comply with Sun's written license agreements.